rogerdahl/striprouter-cpp/README.md

 The program searches only for routes that use non-overlapping wires that cross the traces at right angles, which tends to give layouts that look clean, and which allows using only uninsulated wires.

-Currently somewhat working:
+Currently implemented:

 * Parsing of circuit description file
+* Automatic routing, aware of nets and indirect connections
 * Visualization of circuit and discovered routes
-* Automatic routing that considers existing routes indirectly connected to target
 * Basic GUI controls
 * Move components with mouse
 * Zoom and pan with mouse wheel and drag